dicebear/dicebear/apps/docs/pages/customize/tags/index.md

 title: Filter Avatar Variants with Tags
 description: >
   Variant tags describe how a variant looks or behaves.
 The tags option filters the variant pool.
-Today that turns on the opt-in animation of the animated styles, and an upcoming release adds traits like mood and hair length.
+An upcoming release tags the character styles with traits like mood and hair length, and custom styles can carry tags today.
 ---

 # Filter avatar variants with tags